 What happens if my child is ill?

-We have an extremely experienced on-site Health Team who will monitor your child’s health needs on an ongoing basis.
-You’ll always be informed if your child is ill, and if they’ve been seen by the Health Team, GP, or have been admitted to hospital.
+We have experienced care staff who will monitor your child’s health needs, we will always inform you if your child is ill.
+We have a local GP where the care staff will mark an appointment for your child, the GP will also come to your child’s home to see them if they are unable to addend the surgery.
 You’re most welcome to stay in one of our Family Centres if you wish to be here with your child while they’re unwell.
 Alternatively, you can take your child home to recuperate if you prefer.

 Can I stay with my child at Sunfield?